On the equivalence of contact invariants in sutured Floer homology theories: Introduction

 \subsection{Organization}

-In Section \ref{sec:background}, we provide a basic review of the constructions and properties of the contact invariants in Heegaard and monopole Floer homologies and their sutured variants.
-Then, in Section \ref{sec:proof}, we prove Theorem \ref{thm:main2} and therefore our main Theorem \ref{thm:main}, as outlined above.
-Finally, in Section \ref{sec:concex}, we give examples further illustrating the effectiveness of Theorem \ref{thm:grid-concordance}.
+In Section \ref{sec:background}, we review the constructions and properties of the contact invariants in Heegaard and monopole Floer homologies and their sutured variants.
+In Section \ref{sec:proof}, we prove Theorem \ref{thm:main} as outlined above.
+In Section \ref{sec:concex}, we provide examples which further illustrate the effectiveness of Theorem \ref{thm:grid-concordance} in obstructing Lagrangian concordances.